Verna Pratt: Other achievements

 In 1982, Verna Pratt co-founded the Alaska Native Plant Society with her husband, Frank.
-She served as president of the society from 1982-1988.
+She served as president of the society from 1982 to 1988.
 Pratt then founded the Alaska Chapter of the North American Rock Garden Society in 1997.
 In 1999, she received the Meritorious Service Award for producing informational sources that promoted learning.
 The following year, Verna Pratt was honored by the Anchorage YWCA as a Woman of Achievement.
 In 2002, she was elected to the national board of directors for the North American Rock Garden Society.

 In 2009, along with her husband, Verna Pratt was the first person awarded a Lifetime Achievement Award from the Anchorage Chapter of Alaska Master Gardeners Association.

 Verna Pratt was also an avid educator.
 She taught classes and led hiking tours at the University of Alaska Anchorage, Denali National Park, the Alaska Botanical Garden, and the Anchorage School District.
 Pratt was the keynote speaker at the International Rock Garden Plant Conference in Scotland in 2001.